scala/scala-lang/blog/_posts/2016-02-03-essence-of-scala.md

     a      for (parameterless) methods
     A      for types

 The full calculus adds to this syntax formal _typing rules_ that assign types `T` to terms `t` and formal _evaluation rules_ that describe how a program is evaluated.
-The main difference between the Wadlerfest paper and the prior technical report lies in the form of these evaluation rules.
-The technical report uses a "big step" semantics, i.e. it defines an interpreter that explains how terms map to values.
-The Wadlerfest paper uses a more common "small step" semantics, i.e. it explains evaluation as step-wise rewritings of terms.
-To do this, it needs to restrict terms to be in [A-normal form](https://en.wikipedia.org/wiki/A-normal_form), that is, every intermediate term is abstracted out in a local definition.

-The following _type soundness_ property was shown in each case with a mechanized, (i.e. machine-checked) proof:
+The following _type soundness_ property was shown with a mechanized, (i.e. machine-checked) proof:

 > If a term `t` has type `T`, and the evaluation of `t` terminates, then the result of the evaluation will be a value `v` of type `T`.